LilyKPhoto/Choccer-CLI-Version/README.md

 ![board](/resources/board.png)

 This is the game board.
-To score a gem, a piece
+To score a gem, it must be moved into the opposing capture zone (marked by the white and black zones on either side of the board).